aws/aws-k8s-tester/README.md

   --kubeconfig /tmp/kubeconfig.yaml \
   --enable-prompt \
   deprecate \
-  --dir /tmp/eks-utils-resources \
+  --batch-limit 10 \
-  --list-batch 10 \
+  --batch-interval 2s \
-  --list-interval 2s
+  --dir /tmp/eks-utils-resources

 # this command does not apply or create any resources
 # it only lists the resources that need be upgraded